mubeeniqbal/guides/install-arch-linux-on-vmware.md

 pacman -S mlocate
 ```

-**Run updatedb to create the file `/etc/updatedb.conf`**
+Run `updatedb` to create the file `/etc/updatedb.conf`.

 ```shell
 updatedb
 ```

-**By default updatedb will also index the .snapshots directory to save snapshots, which can cause serious slowdown and excessive memory usage if you have many snapshots.
-You need to prune .snapshots from updatedb so the updatedb ignores the .snapshots directories.
-For that add .snapshots to the whitespace-separate-list PRUNENAMES in /etc/updatedb.conf.
-Try adding the entries in alphabetical order.**
+By default `updatedb` will also index the `.snapshots` directory to save snapshots, which can cause serious slowdown and excessive memory usage if you have many snapshots.
+You need to prune `.snapshots` from `updatedb` so that `updatedb` ignores the `.snapshots` directories.
+For that add `.snapshots` to the whitespace-separate-list `PRUNENAMES` in `/etc/updatedb.conf`.
+Try adding the entries in alphabetical order.

 ```shell
 nano /etc/updatedb.conf